soundharkesavan/Routing-and-switching/README.md

 Requirements :

-  Cup of coffee
-Packet tracer to access the work
+# Packet tracer to access the work